Elizabeth C. Connors

 College of Arts and Sciences

 Elizabeth studies how people’s social surroundings influence their political values, opinions, and behaviors.
 Using a variety of methods—including survey experiments, lab experiments, and various types of observational analyses—she speaks to core and timely questions relating to political behavior, political communication, and political psychology in American politics.
-Elizabeth’s research has been funded by the Time-Sharing Experiments for the Social Sciences and the Institute for Humane Studies, and she has received multiple awards from the American Political Science Association.
-Her research has been published in Cambridge University Press' Elements in Experimental Political Science series, The Journal of Politics, Public Opinion Quarterly, Political Behavior, Political Science Research and Methods, and the Journal of Experimental Political Science.
+Elizabeth’s een funded by the Time-Sharing Experiments for the Social Sciences and the Institute for Humane Studies, and she has received multiple awards from the American Political Science Association.
+Her research has been published in Cambridge University Press' Elements in Experimental Political Science series, American Political Science Review, The Journal of Politics, Public Opinion Quarterly, Political Behavior, Political Science Research and Methods, and the Journal of Experimental Political Science.